viamrobotics/docs/docs/fleet/cli.md

 To use an organization API key to authenticate your CLI session, you must first create one:

 1. First, [authenticate](#authenticate) your CLI session.
-   If your organization does not already have an organization API key created, authenticate using a personal access token or either a [location API key](#create-a-location-api-key) or [robot API key](#create-a-robot-api-key).
+   If your organization does not already have an organization API key created, authenticate using a personal access token or either a [location API key](#create-a-location-api-key) or [machine part API key](#create-a-machine-part-api-key).

 1. Then, run the following command to create a new organization API key: